yfaway/openhab-rules/README.md

 ## Weather
 * Alert early in the morning if it is going rain today.
 * Alert if wind speed or wind gust across a threshold.
+* Alert if Environment Canada has a weather alert for the city.

 # Todos - Functionalities
 ## Text Alerts